-The Sundowner II sleeper 4×4 Off-Road Caravan fills a gap in the trailer market.
-It is a trailer designed for two people that have a caravan-type feel and is also easy to set up.
+The Sundowner Classic II sleeper 4×4 Off-Road Camper Trailer fills a gap in the trailer market.
+It is a caravan-type off-road trailer designed to be easily set up by two people.

-The Sundowner II sleeper 4×4 Off-Road Caravan is a trailer which comes standard with a CR12 stainless-steel chassis, heavy-duty leaf springs, Safari gas shocks and a stainless-steel and aluminium body.
+The Sundowner Classic II sleeper 4×4 Off-Road Camper is a trailer that comes standard with a CR12 stainless-steel chassis, heavy-duty leaf springs, Safari gas shocks, and a stainless-steel and aluminum body.

 Spacious interior living space

-Large well designed and easily accessible kitchen equipped for 4
+Large easily accessible kitchen, well equipped for up to 4 persons

 Brochures & Articles